containers/validator/README.md

 tools (such as the dracut module) to make it very easy to integrate file integration with system boot.

+Another area that differ is the trust model.
+In some of the systems above, a key represent a real-world individual or organization, and thare are key distribution and trust mechanisms to help you understand who a key represents so you can trust a message from them.
+However, in the typical validator usecase the key represents the target system (or class of systems) running validator and that single key is hardcoded into those systems.

-So, if your usecase does not primarily involve installing validated files, you should probably look at these other tools.
+So, if your usecase does not primarily involve installing validated files with a statically known trust model, you should probably look at these other tools.
 They are fantastic.

 # Signature details